wellyshen/react-cool-form/.changeset/orange-dots-run.md

 "react-cool-form": patch
 ---

-perf(useForm): do not trigger re-rendering when set the same values
+Perf(useForm): do not trigger re-rendering when imperatively setting the same values